rosenbergerkm/rosenbergerkm/README.md

 # Welcome to my eLearning Portfolio!

-As a young professional in Instructional Design and Educational Learning Technologies, I have provided a collection of sample materials that demonstrate my skills in these fields.
+As a professional in Instructional Design and Educational Learning Technologies, I have provided a collection of sample materials that demonstrate my skills in these fields.
 Please see my work below!

 # Evidenced Based Practices for Teaching Online
 [Participant Goals for EBPTO](https://github.com/rosenbergerkm/eLearning-Portfolio/blob/main/Participant_Goals_for_EBPTO.pdf)